flhoest/Nutanix/README.md

 ## Prerequisites

 Before continuing you need to have some basic information about your environment like Nutanix credentials and IP/Hostname.
-Once you have them, simply create a file called nxCredentials.php and set the following variable :
+Once you have them, simply create a new file called nxCredentials.php from the nxCredentials.php_template file and set the following variable :

 ```php
 <?php